 Session I - Comparative Criminal Law and Criminal Procedure: The Crime, The Confession, The Courtroom

 Experienced U.S. and British faculty guide students as they follow a criminal case from the police investigation through a jury trial.
 Using a real-life problem, students will compare and contrast U.S. and British criminal law, procedure, and practice.
-Students will analyze the origins of criminal law, including specific crimes, scrutinize police practices, including search and seizure, arrests, and confessions, and explore criminal trial practice, including direct and cross-examination with William Mitchell College of Law Professor John Sonsteng and South Texas College of Law Professor Sandra Carnahan.
+Students will analyze the origins of criminal law, including specific crimes, scrutinize police practices, including search and seizure, arrests, and confessions, and explore criminal trial practice, including direct and cross-examination with William Mitchell College of Law Professor John Sonsteng and Houston College of Law Professor Sandra Carnahan.
 3 credits.

 July 2 – 13, 2012